Valer100/winaccent/README.md

 ```

 > [!NOTE]
-> If you added the listener, there's no need to call `update_accent_colors()` because it will be called automatically every time the accent color changes.
+> If you added the listener, there's no need to call `update_accent_colors()` because it will be called automatically every time the accent color or the active/inactive titlebar color changes.

 Here's a demo: